-All non-executive members of the Discovery Metals Board are independent directors, including the Chairman.
-The roles of the Chairman and Managing Director are not exercised by the same person.
+The roles of Chairman and Chief Executive Officer were not exercised by the same person.

 Conflict of interest

 Directors are required to keep the Company informed, on an ongoing basis, of any interest that could potentially conflict with their duty to the Company.
 Further, directors are required to disclose any new interests that could potentially conflict with their duty to the Company prior to each Board meeting.
 Where the Board believes a significant conflict exists, the director concerned does not receive the relevant Board papers, and is not present at the meeting whilst that item is considered.